bambielli/bambielli.github.io/_posts/2016-04-16-javascript-bind.md

 {%endhighlight%}

 The last line binds fName to the Brian context, and then invokes it immediately.
 This effectively mimicks what `call` does.
 Not sure if this is at all good practice, and I feel like using `call` is preferred.
+EDIT: According to SO it isn't "bad" practice per-say...you are basically doing the same thing that `call` does.